AaltoSciComp/python-for-scicomp/content/numpy-advanced.rst

    Can you beat the C version?

    If you are having trouble with this, we recommend completing the :ref:`basic NumPy lession <numpy>` before continuing with this advanced lesson.
+If you are taking a live course - don't worry, watch and learn and explore some during the exercises!

 .. solution:: Solutions: Numpy-Advanced-2